Superrehtard/old_diaspora_wiki/Deployment.md

 A diaspora server, a pod, communicates with a client and  other pods out there.
 The requirements are outlined in [[Security Architecture Proposal]].
 Three interfaces exists:

 - With the client.
 For the default setup, the client is a browser.
-The client/pod communcation needs to be encrypted which is done using http/SSL i. e. https.
+Today this is done on port 80 for the "regular" traffic and port 8080 for websocket use.
+However, the client/pod communcation needs to be encrypted which is done using http/SSL i. e. https.
 This also includes the websocket traffic(?)
 - Offering webfinger services on port 80.
 This is a public service containing no sensitive data.
 - With other pods.
 The data in this interface lis encrypted as needed, and can be transferred as-is i. e., using plain http.
+Today. it runs  on port 80.

 ## What's a "web server"?